Rearth/dhbw_heimdall_new/content/posts/development-update-architecture.md

 ## Defences

-Most of the changes to the currently implemented towers, are backend changes which are discussed in the following paragraph.
+Most of the changes to the currently implemented towers are backend changes, which are discussed in the following paragraph.

 At the moment we are working on "StaticObjects" like walls and a new kind of tower (laser tower).
 These two are most likely going to be implemented by the next dev-update we are going to post.
-But we don't want to keep you waiting for too long so here's a little preview of the laserbeam (of course it'll be animated for the finished tower):
+But we don't want to keep you waiting for too long, so here's a little preview of the laserbeam (of course it'll be animated for the finished tower):

 ![Laser-Beam](/uploads/laserbeam.png "Laser-Beam")